Psychedelic/dank/tests/smoke/manual.md

 # check your balance after
 dfx canister call xtc balance "(null)"
-# no change in balance
+# fee has been taken

 dfx canister call xtc stats
 # no increase in the no of transactions
-# no change in supply
+# supply down by fee
 # no change in procy call counts
 ```